schooltool-project/schooltool-book/source/timetables.rst

 In this section we will walk you through one common example.
 The most important thing in getting through this process is this: if you are asked to choose between something that seems obvious and something that makes no sense to you, take the obvious choice.

-In this case, each Section meets either at a specific time on Monday, Wednesday or Friday, or at a specific time on Tuesday and Thursday.
+In this case, each class section meets either at a specific time on Monday, Wednesday or Friday, or at a specific time on Tuesday and Thursday.
 There are three one-hour periods on Mon./Wed./Fri. and two hour-and-a-half long periods on Tue./Thurs, as shown:

    .. image:: images/timetables-7.png